 How we can help

 Lending criteria, fees and conditions apply and are available upon request.
-Available to members of the South Australian education community and their partners.
+Available to members of the South Australian education community and students carrying out studies in education.
 This offer is limited and is subject to change at any time. *Comparison rate is based on a secured loan of $30,000 fixed over 5 years.
 WARNING: This comparison rate is true only for the example given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.